Antique Washboard: From Laundry Time to Jam Sessions

 photo of vintange washboard close up of stamps on front

 Was my washboard ever used to play an improvisational rhythm?
-While it probably wasn’t part of a jug band (although, who knows?), perhaps the woman using it to keep her family clothed also had a musical bent and entertained herself and her social circle as she worked.
+While it probably wasn’t part of a jug band (although, who knows?), perhaps the woman using it to keep her family clean also had a musical bent and entertained herself as she worked.
 I hope she did.

-While I will probably never know its full story, I do know this: the more I look, the more I realize that every vintage and antique item I own represents something far bigger than its practical origins, if you only take the time to dig.
+While I will never know its full story, I do know this: the more I look, the more I realize that every item I own represents something far bigger than its practical origins, if you only take the time to dig.

 Stephanie Stocker